 Where you find an Empath, you often find a narcissist nearby… or at least those who display several narcissistic tendencies.

 There are some who would argue that an Empath and narcissist are two sides of the same coin.
-And although I certainly agree they both have heightened levels of sensitivity they are expressed in opposite ways.
+And although I certainly agree that both have heightened levels of sensitivity, they are expressed in opposite ways.

 An Empath’s sensitive side may breed and feed their emotional pain, but it also contributes to their consideration, compassion, and abundance of empathy.

 The narcissist’s sensitive side also contributes to their inner-pain, but in many cases, their wounds bred bitter, resentful and vengeful tendencies.

 And when a narcissist is offended, it is often the result of a wounded ego as opposed to a pained soul — as in the Empath’s case.

-It may make you wonder why Empaths have a lifelong history of run-ins with those who display narcissistic tendencies… What is the connection?
+It may make you wonder why Empaths have a lifelong history of run-ins with those of a narcissistic nature… What is the connection?

 - Could it be nature’s way of finding balance, with opposing forces being drawn together?